AlexanderEvanW/PortfolioProjects/EDA Using YouTube Video Data/README.md

-# 📺 YouTube Data Exploratory Data Analysis
+# 📺 YouTube Data EDA

 In this project, we will perform Exploratory Data Analysis using YouTube video data from the Manchester United Channel.